Non-cumulative Dividends: Everything You Need to Know

 During hard financial times, a firm may find itself unable to pay preferred shareholders.
 The Board of Directors can decide to suspend dividend payments.
 This is a drastic decision and would not sit well with stakeholders.

 Dividend suspension would mean no shareholders would receive any compensation.
 It would also mean there is a high chance the firm won't be able to keep up with new technologies or stay competitive.

 If you need help with non-cumulative dividends, you can post your question or concern on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience.
-They have worked with or on behalf of companies such as Google, Stripe, and Twilio.
+They have worked with or on behalf of companies such as Google, Menlo Ventures, and Airbnb.